Author's Note: This fic has a bit of a sad tone to it, but I hope you like it nonetheless.

 Disclaimer: iCarly © Dan Schneider

-Her chest felt incredibly heavy as she drew in a deep, deep breath, holding it for a moment, before she simply let it out in a long gush of air through her lips.
+Her chest felt incredibly heavy as she drew in a deep, deep breath, holding it for a moment, before she let it out in a long gush of air.
 She swung lazily back and forth, her feet just barely touching the ground.
 The sun was rising behind her, casting a warm glow across her pale skin and golden hair.

-A spike of heat suddenly rushed through her, and she lifted her head as a result of it, clenching the rusty metal handlebars in each of her hands.
+A spike of heat suddenly rushed through her body as she lifted her head, clenching the rusty metal handlebars in each of her hands.
 She kicked her legs out in front of her and began pumping them, back and forth, back and forth.
 Soon, she was flying high towards the still dark sky, then back towards the rising sun, her hair whipping behind her as she flew.

-She could hear the squeaking noise of the handles as she pumped her legs, swinging like a 6-year-old girl without a care in the world.
+She could hear the squeaking noise of the handles as she pumped her legs, swinging like a child without a care in the world.
 As she pumped harder, feeling the strong breeze blowing against her face, she began to feel exhilarated.
 Free.

-Her hands tightened around the rusty bars as a look of determination suddenly crossed her features.
+Her hands tightened around the rusty bars as a look of determination crossed her features.
 She could feel her heart pumping, like her legs, as if in a matching rhythm.
-She hadn't realized just how high she was swinging now, until she felt her head fleetingly brush against the leaves of a tall tree that was right behind her.
-Somehow, the sound of the leaves rustling when she hit them ignited something deep within her, and she found herself unable to resist the temptation any longer.
+She hadn't realized just how high she was swinging now, until she felt the top of her head fleetingly brush against the leaves of a tall tree behind her.
+Somehow, the sound of the rustling leaves ignited the fire within her, and she found herself unable to resist the temptation any longer.

-And so, with one final hard pump of her legs, as her swing began moving forward again, she let her wild spirit take over, and she jumped off the swing.
+With one final hard pump of her legs, she let her wild spirit take over, and she jumped off the swing.

 She went flying in the air, and as she did, she counted in her head.

-She tried to land on her feet, but instead she came crashing down on the sand-covered ground head first.
-A low, painful grunt escaped her throat as her legs, stomach and elbows collided into the rough sand.
-She clamped her eyes shut and winced, suddenly feeling so ridiculously stupid.
+She tried to land on her feet, but instead she came crashing down on the sand-covered.
+A painful grunt escaped her throat as her legs, stomach and elbows collided into the rough sand.
+She clamped her eyes shut and winced.

-Just like kissing Freddie about five and a half hours ago seemed like a good idea at the time.
+Just like she'd thought kissing Freddie hours earlier seemed like a good idea at the time.

-She felt that familiar ache shooting through her, but this ache had nothing to do with the fact that she'd just hit the ground.
+She felt that familiar ache shooting through her chest, but this ache had nothing to do with the fact that she'd just hit the ground.
 No, this was much more painful than that.
-It was…it kind of felt like…
+It kind of felt like…

-Well, she didn't know for sure, but if she didn't know any better, she was pretty sure that this was what getting your heart broken felt like.
+Well, she didn't know for sure, but if she didn't know any better, she had a hunch that this was what getting your heart broken felt like.

-She gritted her teeth together as she pushed herself up with her hands.
-She got to her feet, hastily brushing the dirty sand off her red and white striped shirt.
+She gritted her teeth together as she pushed herself up with her hands and got to her feet, hastily brushing the dirty sand off of her red and white striped shirt.
 She held out her arm to examine her elbow.
-Just a couple of scratches, she noted.
-No permanent damage.
+Not even scratch.
+No damage whatsoever.

 If only she could say the same thing about her relationship with Freddie.

-She kicked at the gravelly, sandy ground, watching as it flew a few inches forward before showering back down to the ground.
-She really didn't know why she was here right now, at some deserted, worn-out playground, when she could be at home, lying in her nice warm bed.
+She kicked at the ground, watching as the sand flew a few inches and showered back down.
+She really didn't know why she was here right now, at some deserted, worn-out playground, when she could be at home, in her nice warm bed.

-Not sure what to do with herself, she decided to pop a squat, right there on the ground.
-She crossed her legs and rested her elbow on one of them, her cheek pressing against her palm.
+Not sure what to do with herself, she decided to pop a squat on the ground.
+She crossed her legs and rested her elbow on one of her knees, her cheek pressing against her palm.

-All of a sudden, her sadness was once again replaced with anger.
-This was exactly the reason why she never told anyone about her stupid secret crush on Freddie in the first place.
-She should've just ignored Carly about that whole 'make a move' nonsense.
-What did she know, anyway?
-She had never faced rejection before.
-If anything, she was the one constantly breaking guys' hearts rather than the other way around.
-'Cause she was Carly.
-So perfect and sweet and likeable.
+All of a sudden, her sadness once again replaced itself with anger.
+This was exactly the reason why she never told anyone about her stupid crush on Freddie in the first place.
+She should've just ignored Carly's "make a move" nonsense.
+What did Carly know, anyway?
+She had never truly faced rejection before.
+If anything, Carly was the one constantly breaking guys' hearts, not the other way around, 'cause she was Carly.
+She was perfect and sweet and likable.

 Why couldn't Freddie just see that beneath all the name-calling and beatings and teasing and pranks and rudeness was a girl who really, truly…

 Still, she couldn't help but wonder…was it really true?
-She'd always thought her so-called feelings for Freddie were nothing more than some stupid little high school crush.
-Not some full-blown, heart-wrenching, sickening sweet…
+She'd always thought her so-called feelings for Freddie were nothing more than some dumb little high school crush, not some full-blown, heart-wrenching, sickeningly sweet feelings of…

 No, she still wouldn't say it.
 Because that wasn't what it was.
-She knew it.
+She knew it wasn't.
 She didn't feel that strongly towards him.
-It was a dumb crush.
+It was a crush.
 Nothing more.
 She'd get over it.

-'But…is getting rejected by a crush seriously supposed to hurt this much?' she wondered.
+But, she wondered, is getting rejected by a crush seriously supposed to hurt this much?

 She'd never felt this way before.
 Ever.
 About anyone.
-And it frustrated her beyond belief, because she knew that she couldn't control whatever it was that she was feeling.
-She glared down at the sand, trying to take her mind off things again.
-She began tracing her finger in it, running it through the tiny, bumpy grains.
+And it frustrated her beyond belief, because she knew she couldn't control these feelings.
+She glared down at the sand, trying to distract herself from her thoughts.
+She traced her finger along the sand.
 It felt cold and hard beneath her fingertip, but she didn't really mind too much.

-Slowly, and maybe even without fully realizing it, she found herself running her finger up and across the sand to form a long, wide curve, then brought it back down.
+Slowly, and maybe even without fully realizing it, she found herself running her finger up and across the sand to form a long, wide curve.
 She withdrew her finger for a moment, only to sink it back down into the sand, drawing a similar curve in the opposite direction.
 Without stopping, she connected the two curves at the bottom, and she didn't even have to think twice about it to realize what she'd just drawn.

-Kind of jagged, and a little uneven, but it was certainly a heart, nonetheless.
-She could feel her own heart pounding inside her chest, fast and hard, so fast and hard, in fact, that she could practically hear it ringing inside her ears.
+Kind of jagged, and a little uneven, but it was still very much a heart.
+She could feel her own heart pounding away, fast and hard, so fast and hard, in fact, that she could hear it ringing inside her ears.

 She bit her lip as her eyes remained locked on the heart she'd just drawn.
-Why a heart?
-Why did she just draw a heart?
-She could've drawn a simple face, or a picture of a kid getting hit by a bus, or really anything besides a heart.
+Why did she just draw a heart of all things?
+She could've drawn a face, or a picture of a kid getting hit by a bus, or really anything other than a stupid heart.
 It was just so girly.
 So unlike her.

 Then again, though, maybe it did kind of make sense.
 After all, she hardly felt like herself right now.

-She swallowed a lump that she hadn't even realized had been forming inside her throat this whole time.
-Blinking back the tears that were starting to form, she brought her hand to the left of the heart, where she began to write her name.
+She swallowed a lump that she hadn't even realized had been forming inside her throat.
+Blinking back the tears that were starting to form, she brought her hand to the left of the heart, where she wrote her name.

-Before she knew what she was doing, she began writing another name on the opposite side of the small heart, a name that came out a bit more sloppily due to her trembling hand.
+Before she knew what she was doing, she began writing another name on the other side of the heart, a name that came out a bit more sloppily due to her trembling fingers.

 She brought up her hand as she finished off the final letter, taking a moment to really look at what she'd just written in the sand.

-Her teeth sank into her bottom lip as she blinked, causing the unwanted tears she'd been holding in to finally escape.
-She felt them roll down her cheeks, leaving behind damp, sticky trails on her face.
-She didn't bother wiping them off, though, since she knew more would be coming soon enough.
+She blinked, and the unwanted tears escaped at last.
+They rolled down her cheeks, leaving behind glistening trails on her pale skin.
+She didn't bother wiping the tears away, though, since she knew more would be coming soon enough.

-Suddenly she wanted to see him.
+Suddenly, she wanted to see him.
 Right at that very moment.
-She wanted to call him names and do that double fist dance on his face that she'd promised him.
+She wanted to call him names and do that double fist dance on his face she'd promised him.
 She wanted to physically hurt him for emotionally hurting her so badly.

 She just wanted to…

 The voice shattered her entire world.
 Her heart stopped.
 Her eyes widened.
-She quickly, and hastily, rubbed the back of her hand against each of her eyes, wiping away the remaining tears that were threatening to fall out.
-Just as she turned her head, he plopped himself down on the sandy earth, taking a seat right next to her.
+She quickly, and hastily, rubbed the back of her hand against each of her eyes.

-"What do you want?" she finally asked, purposely making sure that her tone came off as angry and annoyed.
+"What do you want?" she finally asked, in a purposely rude voice.

 She kept running her finger back and forth through the cold sand, her gaze still fixed on the ground, not daring to look at him.